terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

-# Cloud automation for Key Protect
+# Cloud automation for Account Configuration

 This deployable architecture prepares your IBM Cloud account with the necessary configurations to ensure a secure and organized environment for your architecture.